plaidml/plaidml/docs/api/core.rst

       .. note::

-         Initialization of PlaidML's Core Python API happens automatically wherever the module ``plaidml.core`` is imported.
+         Initialization of the PlaidML Core API occurs when the ``plaidml`` module is imported.

 -------
 Objects